freesewing/freesewing/markdown/org/docs/designs/onyx/instructions/en.md

 ### Step 7: (Optional) Hemming

-- Hem the sleeves, bottom of the shirt and/or bottom of the skirt using a single-fold hem.
+- Hem the sleeves, legs, hood, and/or bottom of the skirt using a single-fold hem.
 Using a twin needle will add some stretch to the stitching, but in either case the use of a stretch stitch is still recommended for high-stretch fabrics.
 - You may carefully cutaway excess fabric to make a cleaner hem.
 This is quite optional, since this fabric should stay on the inside.
 - Alternatively, you can overlock or serge the raw edge _without_ folding it over to give it a little bit of substance without adding as much bulk as a folded hem, or you can make a rolled hem.
 - Or you can leave the edges unfinished, particularly if it's swim fabric or some other fabric that does not fray at all.